 In 1817 the Lambs moved to Russell Street, Covent Garden, where Charles would embark on his most successful period of writing, penning works under his pseudonym "Elia" for London Magazine.
 Also around this time the Lambs adopted an eleven year old orphan named Emma Isola (1808-1891) who brought much joy and youth to their home.
 Charles would go for long walks with her and Mary especially doted on her.
 In 1823 Charles moved to the first house he ever lived in, a white cottage in Islington.
 Two years later he retired with a pension after thirty-three years with the East India Company; he now had time to spend in his garden, ".... with vines (I assure you), pears, strawberries, parsnips, leeks, carrots, cabbages, to delight the heart of old Alcinous." (letter to Bernard Barton, 1823).
 After another episode of illness, Mary went to live at Walden House in Edmonton where Charles would soon join her.
 In a letter to Wordsworth dated May 1833 he tells him of how it is best that he just live with her there where she can get the care she needs from the Waldens and not have all the upset of moving back and forth from home to hospital.
 Her illness was certainly wearying on him too; he often took to drinking when going through the emotional upheavals of loneliness and worrying about her.
 But Lamb was much cheered when Emma married his friend and publisher Edward Moxon (1801-1858) in 1833.

-In July of 1834 when his good friend Coleridge died, Lamb was devastated, "incapable" of writing a tribute to him in The Athenaeum at the request of publisher Charles Wentworth Dilke.
+In July of 1834, when his good friend Samuel Taylor Coleridge died, Lamb was devastated, "incapable" of writing a tribute to him in The Athenaeum at the request of publisher Charles Wentworth Dilke.
 He passed days in morbid bemusement that his dear friend was gone, seemingly at a loss for words at times.
 While out walking one day, Lamb fell and injured his face.
 He contracted erysipelas, an infection, and died on 27 December 1834.
-He now rests in the All Saint's Churchyard in Edmonton, his beloved sister Mary buried beside him.
+He now rests at the churchyard of All Saints Church in Edmonton, North London, England, his beloved sister Mary buried beside him.